 Dr. Joshua Polster teaches courses in theatre history, dramatic theory and dramaturgy.
-He is a recipient of the Mann Stearns Distinguished Faculty Award, a reviewer for Choice Magazine and Twentieth-Century Literature, and a member of the editorial board for The Arthur Miller Journal.
+He is a recipient of the Mann Stearns Distinguished Faculty Award, and a member of the editorial board for The Arthur Miller Journal.
 Dr. Polster was the President of the Arthur Miller Society and currently serves on their Board of Directors.
 He is the author of Reinterpreting the Plays of Arthur Miller, Methuen Drama's critical edition of Arthur Miller's A Memory of Two Mondays, Stages of Engagement: U.S. Theatre and Performance from 1898-1949 (forthcoming), and the editor of The Routledge Anthology of U.S. Drama (forthcoming).
 His articles have appeared in To Have or Have Not: Essays on Commerce and Capital in Modern Theatre, Old Stories New Readings: The Transforming Power of American Drama, Critical Insights, Bloom's Literary Themes, The Arthur Miller Journal, Theatre Journal, The Journal of Religion and Theatre, Texas Theatre Journal, The International Journal of Arts Theory and History, The Ancient Theatre Archive, and Focus: Teaching English Language Arts.
 Dr. Polster's other publications include entries on theatre and drama for The Scribner Encyclopedia of American Lives and The International Encyclopedia of Revolution and Protest.

 Office: Tufte 704

 Recent news highlights from the Department of Performing Arts.

 in world-premiere production at Boston Center for the Arts.